hobbyquaker/rpi2mqtt/README.md

 ## Install

-Prerequisites - Node.js and npm Installation.
+Prerequisite: Node.js version 6.0 or above.
 I suggest to use https://github.com/tj/n to install a recent version of Node.js.

 Install rpi2mqtt: